Key Takeaways:

 Infringement can take many forms, depending on the type of media and the specific rights violated.
 For example, it might involve:

-• Copying and distributing music, movies, books, or software without permission.
+• Reproducing: Copying and distributing music, movies, books, software, or other works without the proper authorisation.

-• Using copyrighted images or text on websites or in publications without the copyright holder’s consent.
+• Unauthorised Usage: Using copyrighted images, articles, or text on websites, blogs, or in printed publications without the consent of the copyright owner.

-• Creating derivative works, such as remixes or adaptations, without authorisation.
+• Creating Derivatives: Producing derivative works, like remixes, fan fiction, or adaptations, without the copyright holder’s approval.

 Copyright Infringement Examples